To Live (1994 film): Development

 Zhang Yimou originally intended to adapt Mistake at River's Edge, a thriller written by Yu Hua.
 Yu gave Zhang a set of all of the works that had been published at that point so Zhang could understand his works.
 Zhang said when he began reading To Live, one of the works, he was unable to stop reading it.
 Zhang met with Yu to discuss the script for Mistake at River's Edge, but they kept bringing up To Live.
 Thus, the two decided to adapt To Live instead.

 Casting

 Ge You, known for his comedic roles, was chosen by Zhang Yimou to play the title character, Fugui.
 Known for poker-faced comedy, he was not accustomed to expressing emotional states this character requires.
 Thus, he was not very confident in himself, even protesting going to the Cannes Film Festival where he would eventually garner a best actor award.
+Zhang had taken particular notice of Ge You's nuanced supporting performance in Chen Kaige's Farewell My Concubine (1993), and felt his deadpan timing could provide a counterweight to the gravity of the material.

+For Gong Li, To Live was her fifth collaboration with Zhang as director, following Red Sorghum (1987), Ju Dou (1990), Raise the Red Lantern (1991), and The Story of Qiu Ju (1992); the partnership had defined the international image of contemporary Chinese cinema by the early 1990s.